 Easy tips for mastering the perfect homemade pie crust:

 - Do not over process the dough!
 Less is more.
-You want the pieces to be pea-sized.
+You want the pieces to be about pea-sized.

 For a great beginner’s tutorial on making pie crust click here.